ayonli/jsext/README.md

 instead of using the built-in `console`.

-NOTE: this function is used to simplify the process of writing tests, it does not work in Bun and browsers currently, because Bun removes comments during runtime, and the function relies on Node.js built-in modules.
+NOTE: this function is used to simplify the process of writing tests, it does not work in Bun and browsers currently, because Bun hasn't implement the `Console` constructor and removes comments during runtime, and the function relies on Node.js built-in modules.

 **Example**